Grenada citizenship

 by investment

-The Grenada Citizenship by Investment (CBI) Programme is one of the oldest in the world, launched in 1997.
-More than 20 years of programme operation means streamlined processes and compliance with the time frames for all procedures.
+The Grenada Citizenship by Investment (CBI) Programme was launched in 2013.
+It is one of the most popular citizenship programmes, with streamlined processes and compliance with the time frames for all procedures.

 Low investment threshold